difuse-dartmouth/ENVS3_21S/README.md

 The module uses statistical data from Louisiana parishes including demographics, population characteristics, toxic emissions, and respiratory hazard, couple with mortality data from four COVID waves.

 ### Platform
-The module is run through a hosted application.
+The module is hosted as an application on <a href="https://envs3-app-yaex.onrender.com/">render</a>.
 The underlying code is in python.

 ## Schedule and Links